 To help keep the wicks upright, tear a piece of masking tape than is longer than the diameter of the beaker and cut a slit through the center.
 Thread the wick through the slit and adhere the tape to the sides of the beaker.
 Pinch the tape around the wick to keep it steady.

-Step 2: Pour the Wax
+Pour the wax

 Cut up more wax and melt it in the pouring pot.